simai/docara/stubs/site/source/docs/en/content-translation-engine/markdown‑aware-translation.md

 ---

-## Bottom‑up replacement by line ranges
+## Bottom-up replacement by line ranges
-We normalize EOLs to `\n`, split into lines, then apply edits **from bottom to top**.
-For each block we:
+Normalize EOLs, split into lines, then apply edits **from bottom to top**:
-1) slice the affected line range;
-2) find the **last** occurrence of the original text in that slice;
-3) replace it with the translation;
-4) splice the changed lines back into the document.

 ```php
 $normalized = str_replace("\r\n", "\n", $file);